raspberrypilearning/321-make-mentor-guide/en/step_6.md

 ---

 + Offering **choice** increases engagement because it makes projects more relevant and meaningful to creators.
-+ Each design project comes with four [**worked examples**](https://blog.teachcomputing.org/using-worked-examples-to-support-novice-learners/){:target="_blank"} that creators can review to understand how the projects were made.
++ Each Design project comes with four [**worked examples**](https://blog.teachcomputing.org/using-worked-examples-to-support-novice-learners/){:target="_blank"} that creators can review to understand how the projects were made.
 + Starter projects and guided instructions provide a [**plan** with **subgoals**](https://blog.teachcomputing.org/using-worked-examples-to-support-novice-learners/){:target="_blank"} that helps to break a project down into achievable parts.
 + Allowing creators to become familiar with concepts and skills in Explore projects before asking them to apply those skills creatively manages the [**cognitive load**](https://blog.teachcomputing.org/pedagogy-bytes-quick-reads-for-busy-educators/){:target="_blank"} that they experience on the path to becoming independent makers.
 + Use-Modify-Create and [PRIMM](https://blog.teachcomputing.org/using-primm-to-structure-programming-lessons/){:target="_blank"} advocate gradually transferring ownership of code from the educator to the learner.